jurjen96/coreXY/README.md

 # Introduction

-This repository will describe the process of designing and building an open source 3D printer made in Autodesk Inventor 2018.
+This repository will describe the process of designing and building an open source 3D printer designed in Autodesk Inventor 2018.
 I am aware that Autodesk Inventor is not open source, but when the first version is ready, I will put STEP files in this repo so that everyone can edit the files.

 **Some specs:**
  -  Print volume: 200x200x300 mm